 Day 2: Natural splendor, the Lagoon Sanctuary

-After a perfect night in the most comfortable bed ever -and as we love a good sleep, we know what we are talking about!-, it’s breakfast time !
+After a perfect night in the most comfortable bed ever -and as I love a good sleep, I know what I am talking about!-, it’s breakfast time !
 A lavish buffet is waiting for us at an open-air restaurant overlooking the lagoon and Mount Otemanu.
-Our plate is a colorful collage of fresh fruits: melon, pineapple, coconut, kiwi and many more piled beside french pastries and a guava-papaya-citruses juice squeezed fresh this morning.
+My plate is a colorful collage of fresh fruits: melon, pineapple, coconut, kiwi and many more piled beside french pastries and a guava-papaya-citruses juice squeezed fresh this morning.
 Salmon, sausages, fresh yogurt with a drizzle of honey made one island over, homemade jams and Tahitian specialties are all meticulously prepared in house.
 The options are endless, and delicious.

-After breakfast, we meet our guide, the marine biologist Denis Schneider, who will be taking us and two other couples to a guided snorkeling tour around the Lagoon Sanctuary, an inner lagoon home to over 100 species of marine life.
+After breakfast, I meet my guide, the marine biologist Denis Schneider, who will be taking our little group of 6 to a guided snorkeling tour around the Lagoon Sanctuary, an inner lagoon home to over 100 species of marine life.

 In the lagoon, we learn that because of global warming, 50% of the corals are dead.